AnyarInc/Ascent/README.md

 ## Extremely Flexible

 Ascent solvers conform to the odeint system syntax, letting you run odeint system without changes (and with faster results!)
-odeint solvers can also be used to run Ascent simulations, providing all flexibility of the odeint engine with Ascent's advanced simulation tools
+odeint solvers can also be used to run Ascent simulations, providing all flexibility of the odeint engine with Ascent's simulation framework

-Ascent can solve complex, dynamics systems of differential equations in a modular, object-oriented manner
+Ascent can solve complex, dynamic systems of differential equations in a modular, object-oriented manner

 Easily multi-thread systems and change integrators on the fly